pmarathe25/Project-Vyasa/CONTRIBUTING.md

 - Verbal roots should be prefixed with an exclamation mark, i.e. `!`.
 For example: `!gam`.

+- In cases where a single verbal root is used for multiple verbs meaning different things, append the verb class in roman numerals after a pipe character, i.e. `|`.
+    For example: `!ks<i|VI`.

 - Pre-verbs must be separated from their roots by dashes, i.e. `-`.
 For example: `ava-!gam`.

 ### Parts Of Speech